mahebbar/MayaOnlineDocs/introduction.md

 ## **Analytics**

 * MayaOnline shows how workloads are performing and consuming data across clouds; for example, which storage policies result in higher performance for your workloads, irrespective of the underlying cloud vendor or data center?
 * MayaOnline analytics are based on the CNCF project Prometheus.
 Prometheus is noted for its scalability and usefulness in distributed environments.
-Much more about Prometheus here: [https://prometheus.io](https://prometheus.io)
+For more information about Prometheus, see [https://prometheus.io](https://prometheus.io).

   At the centre of our architecture, MayaOnline runs a Prometheus system for each user and interacts with the Prometheus node exporters of each cluster in user’s cloud deployments or in user’s on-premise instances.
 These time-series data entries are centrally stored and curated on user’s prometheus instance on MayaOnline.